MariamMohammed-20194798/mariam-muhammed/README.md

 ## 🔧 Customization

-To customize this portfolio for your own use:
+To customize this Projects for your own use:

 1. **Update Personal Information**: